hyperledger/firefly/docs/tutorials/fabric_remote.md

 This may take a minute or two and in the background the FireFly CLI will do the following for you:

-- Download Docker images for all of the components of the Supernode
+- Download Docker images for all the components of the Supernode
 - Set up configuration between all the components
 - Deploy FireFly's `BatchPin` smart contract to our remote fabric network
 - Register an identity for each member and node in our remote fabric network